denoptim-project/workshop-May2022/exercise_1.0/README.md

-# Exercise 1.0: building molecules from fragments
+# Exercise 1.0: Building Transition Metal Complexes from Fragments

 In this exercise we familiarise with the use of molecular fragments, attachment points, and connection rules.
 The goal is to build a small space of building blocks, also known as a "fragment space", from scratch.